Sep 15, 2023

 These are some sales promotion plans you may try:

 - Trial products – offer a free trial to let customers test your products.
 This method is prevalent among software companies.

 - Bundles – sell combined products as a package at a lower price compared to purchasing each separately.

 - Discounts – give a price reduction for repeat buyers or during a festive season.

 - Limited-time products – launch products that are only available for a short time.
-This strategy exploits the sense of urgency and scarcity to attract sales.
+This sales strategy exploits the sense of urgency and scarcity to attract sales.